imagej/imagej.github.io/_pages/downloads.md

 1. Windows XP, Vista, 7 or 8 with Java installed from [java.com](https://java.com/)
 2. Mac OS X 10.8 "Mountain Lion" or later with Java installed from [java.com](https://java.com/)
 3. Ubuntu Linux 12.04 LTS or later with OpenJDK 8 installed

-# Installation

-{% include warning/avoid-program-files %}
-ImageJ is distributed as a {% include wikipedia title='Portable application' text='portable application' %}.
-That means that you do not have to run an installer; just download, unpack and start it.

 # Troubleshooting